-The recommendation letter should be uploaded via candidates’ 'mygulbenkian'.
+The recommendation letter should be uploaded by candidates’ to the 'mygulbenkian' portal.
 However, in exceptional circumstances, when supervisors do not want to disclose the content to candidates, supervisors can send the letter directly to: [email protected].

 The name and file number of the candidate should be clearly written on the subject of the email.
-The ACd on occasion does follow up directly with the student’s supervisor to ask for further information after the letter of reference is submitted.
+The Armenian Communities Department on occasion does follow up directly with the student’s supervisor to ask for further information after the letter of reference is submitted.

 This scholarship category is directed to young students from less developed countries because there are no (or very limited) state sponsored student support systems in these countries or the country is in grave economic crisis.

 The short Term Conference and Travel Grant to Students and Young Academics in Armenia is directed at qualified students, early-career academics and researchers in Armenia to participate in activities related to their field of studies abroad; it is open to all fields of studies.
 The Short Term Grant for Armenian Studies is directed at qualified students, academics and researchers in Armenian Studies anywhere outside Armenia to participate in activities related to their field of studies.

 No, they do not receive any confirmation.
 After completing the online form and uploading the application documents through the 'mygulbenkian' portal their application submission process is concluded.

 Candidates will be informed of the results via the 'mygulbenkian' portal, except for the Short Term Conference and Travel Grant to Students and Young Academics in Armenia, in which case grant award letters are sent via email.